certara/pyDarwin/docs/Example1.rst

 This first model is quite simple, the search space consists of 6 dimensions, each with 2 options.
 Thus, the total number of candidate models is
 2^6 = 64 models.
 As the search space is very small, we'll perform an exhaustive search.
 See :ref:`details <The Algorithms>` on algorithm selection.

-As is the usual practice in POP-PK model selection, the first step will be exploratory data analysis.
+As is the usual practice in pop-PK model selection, the first step will be exploratory data analysis.
 This serves at least two purposes: to validate the dataset and to generate initial hypotheses.
 For the purpose of this tutorial, we will skip this step and assume that we have a "correct" dataset and a list of hypotheses to be tested.
 The dataset for this example is ``dataExample1.csv``.
-See :ref:`examples <examples_target>` for more details.
+See :ref:`"Examples" <examples_target>` for more details.

 The next step for machine learning model selection is to get a simple model running.
 The control file for this simple model is given below: